 Click on the link for the Photo Studio gallery.
 Find your image, click on it, and then when you’re on the correct page with the watermarked image, CLICK THE DOWNLOAD BUTTON at top right.
 You will need to use the following password: Banana (case specific with capital B)

 The photos from this past convention’s Kaffeeklatsches are now available on the Kaffeeklatsches page… you can click on the thumbnail of each kaffeeklatsch photo for a much larger version that you can download.
 We hope all of you who participated in the kaffeeklatsches this year had a great time… our guests all loved participating, too!

 The clock now resets again, as we begin the countdown to next year!
-We are pleased to announce Gallifrey One: Thirty-Second To Midnight, taking place February 12-14, 2021 (with our launch party again held the evening of February 11).
+We are pleased to announce Gallifrey One: Thirty-Second To Midnight.
 Everything you love about Gallifrey One will be back: great guests, panels, interviews, special events, dealers, the art show, badge ribbons… all the fun that has become an annual tradition.